MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/good-guide.md

   - Make sure to preview all images on HoloLens before using a guide.
 Image detail and color may appear different on HoloLens.

-- If an image is critical, include the words ***REFER TO IMAGE*** before any additional action text in the step instructions.
+- If an image is critical, include the words **Refer to image for reference** before any additional action text in the step instructions.
 If you put the reference after an action, operators can miss it.
 You can even create a separate step to place before the action to make sure the operator sees the image.

    Good example: